The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Stoquastic Perturbation Gadgets

-As a final note, we mention that perturbation gadgets can be applied in \emph{parallel} and in \emph{series}.
-In the parallel case, the perturbation gadgets are applied to each term of the Hamiltonian simultaneously.
-In the series case, the perturbation gadgets are applied sequentially. \cref{app:parallel} and \cref{app:composition} provide a detailed explanation of these two cases.
-Specifically, in the first section, we show that no gadget cross terms occur at second-order, and the final section shows how the composition law of perturbation gadgets influences the approximation error.
+As a final note, perturbation gadgets can be applied in \emph{parallel} and in \emph{series}.
+In the parallel case, the gadgets are applied to each term of the Hamiltonian simultaneously; in the series case, they are applied sequentially. \cref{app:parallel} and \cref{app:composition} provide detailed treatments of these two cases: the former shows that no gadget cross-terms arise at second order, and the latter establishes how the composition law influences the approximation error.

+In what follows we typically denote the target Hamiltonian as $H$ and the simulator Hamiltonian as $\widetilde{H}$, with the understanding that $H$ is the original Hamiltonian we wish to simulate and $\widetilde{H}$ is the new Hamiltonian constructed.